-The Pump Handle is a place for people interested in public health and the environment to discuss the issues that interest us.
 The story of the pump handle is familiar to any first-semester public health student: During the London cholera epidemic of 1854, John Snow examined maps of cholera cases and traced the disease to water from a local pump.
 At the time, the prevailing theory held that cholera spread through the air, rather than water, so Snow faced criticism from others in the science community – not to mention resistance from the water companies.
 He finally convinced community leaders to remove the pump’s handle to prevent further exposure.

 More than a century later, thousands of people still die from cholera each year, and providing clean drinking water to the world’s entire population is a far-off goal.
 The Pump Handle symbolizes both a public health victory and the challenges facing the public health and environmental fields today.